 Mental Health Professionals Workforce Shortage Loan Repayment Act (H. R. 3150/S. 1578) Is reintroduced in the 117th Congress.
 When this bill was originally introduced in the 115th Congress, it did not list OT practitioners as mental health providers.
 Thanks to AOTA’s advocacy, the bill listed OT practitioners as eligible providers when it was reintroduced.
 This legislation aims to set up a fund to provide loan forgiveness for mental health professionals.
 TAKE ACTION

 CMS published the proposed rule to permanently allow OT to initiate and complete the comprehensive initial evaluation for home health.
 After the passage of the Medicare Home Health Flexibility Act in December or 2020, CMS finally issued the proposed rule that permanently issues OTs the ability to initiate the OASIS under Medicare Part A in therapy-only cases.
-This rule puts OTs on equal grounds with PT and SLP in regards to the OASIS.
+This rule puts OTs on equal grounds with PT and SLP in regard to the OASIS.
 Of note, the current PHE allows OTs to initiate the OASIS in all cases even those including nursing.
 The final rule will take effect on January 1, 2022.
 It is expected that the PHE will be continued through the end of the year.
 So, we do not expect a gap between the PHE and the final rule to take effect.
 So, be sure to start utilizing your OTs to complete start-of-care visits!

 AOTPAC is seeking Board Directors – Applications due July 28!
 Seeking applications for Region II, III, IV, and V. Terms are 3 years starting January 1, 2022. – Looking for slightly less commitment?
 Consider applying to be an AOTPAC Ambassador!

-May Occupational Therapy Advocacy & Policy Update
+May 2021 Occupational Therapy Advocacy & Policy Update

 Medicare/ Adult Rehab